 At the heart of the curriculum is the development of the whole child.
-We have carefully revised our curriculum based on research to ensure it fits the needs of our children, providing them with the tools to embed knowledge.
-The curriculum offer continues to provide a broad, well balanced, and motivating which stimulates learning.
+We have carefully revised our curriculum based on research to ensure it fits the needs of our children, providing them with the tools to embed knowledge into the long-term memory and apply this knowledge in a variety of ways.
+The curriculum continues to provide a broad, well balanced, and motivating offer which stimulates learning.

 The curriculum is driven by our six half-termly values: respect, friendship, responsibility, empathy, honesty and independence, which were chosen by both children and staff.
 'A Valued Me' emphasises the importance of these key beliefs that children and staff embody here at Redhill.
 It encourages our children to be confident, independent learners who are resourceful, think for themselves and harness a strong sense of what's right and wrong; and resilient learners who persevere when faced with challenge, who are not afraid to take risks and are actively involved in their learning due to a desire to achieve their highest potential.
 By teaching our children these lifelong skills, we are preparing them for their next steps in education and beyond.

 Our curriculum is a fusion of essential knowledge, skills, attitudes and values, which focuses on the well-being of the individual and entire community.
 Through this carefully planned program of learning, we will provide our children with the skills and capabilities to become accomplished citizens, both locally and globally, regardless of their starting points.
 Vulnerable learners including those who are pupil premium and/or SEND are considered fully when delivering our curriculum starting with providing good outcomes for all pupils, so that we are narrowing achievement gaps, wherever they appear.
 The senior leadership team, DSLs and SENDco monitor the outcomes of these groups and use the information to further inform our curriculum intent.
 Our overarching ambition is that no child is left behind and that every child is supported to reach their full potential.